What is data-driven decision making? 8 best practices

 1. Foster a culture shift to data-driven decision making

-SaaS and the cloud make corporate data accessible to nearly everyone.
-But to make the most of it, your organisation needs to mentor and coach employees at all levels on how to pull data from business-critical applications.
+To make the most of the data you have available, your organisation needs to coach employees on how to pull data from business-critical applications.

 It starts by providing training and resources to enhance data literacy across the workforce, including educating employees on how to interpret and use data effectively.
-Equipping your users with self-service reporting tools makes data-driven decision making open to the whole team.
+Equipping your users with self-service reporting tools opens up data-driven decision making for the whole team.

 It starts by providing training and resources to enhance data literacy across the workforce, including educating employees on how to interpret and use data effectively.
-Equipping your users with self-service reporting tools makes data-driven decision making open to the whole team.
+Equipping your users with self-service reporting tools opens up data-driven decision making for the whole team.

 2. Define objectives, goals, and a data strategy